rgrupesh/Personal-Blog/content/posts/model/BERT-vs-XLNet.md

 <h2>XLNet</h2>

-XLNet is a generalized autoregressive(AR) language model that enables learning bidirectional contexts using [Permutation Language Modeling](https://arxiv.org/pdf/1906.08237.pdf).
+XLNet is a "generalized" autoregressive(AR) language model that enables learning bidirectional contexts using [Permutation Language Modeling](https://arxiv.org/pdf/1906.08237.pdf).
+XLNet borrows the ideas from both AE and AR language model while avoiding their limitation.
 As per paper, XLNet outperforms BERT on 20 tasks, often by a large margin, including question answering, natural language inference, sentiment analysis, and document ranking.

+<h3>How does XLNet work?</h3>

+<h4>Architecture</h4>

+Same as BERT, XLNet currently has two variant.
+- XLNet-Base, cased: 12 layers, 12 attention heads, and 110 million parameters
+- XLNet-Large, cased: 24 layers, 16 attention heads, and 340 million parameters

+<h4>Processing and Pre-training</h4>

+ Permutation Language Modeling is the concept of training bi-directional AR model on all permutation of words in a sentence.
+XLNet makes use of PLM to achieve state-of-the-art(SOTA) results.
+Besides, XLNet is based on the [Transformer-XL](https://arxiv.org/pdf/1901.02860.pdf) which it uses as the main pretraining framework.
+It adopts the method like segment recurrent mechanism and relative encoding from Transformer-XL model.

 ![](/xlnet.png)

 <h2>Which one should you choose?</h2>

-BERT and XLNet are both impressive language model.
-Selection should be made on the basis of your task need.
+Both BERT and XLNet are impressive language model.
+I love XLNet.
+I recommened you to start with BERT and Transformer-XL before trying XLNet.

 ![](/scores.png)

 ![](/comparision.png)